 FAQ About Moz

-To get it right since the beginning, we want to address some questions that many users have and that usually may confuse you as well.
+To get it right from the beginning, we want to address some questions that many users have and that usually may confuse you as well.

 You may hear about MOZ and MOZ Pro.
 What is the difference?
 Here is the answer.